-Grade 4 English Language
+Grade 4 English Language Arts

-- Writing Standard 3.a: Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - Writing Standard 3.c: Use a variety of transitional words and phrases to manage the sequence of events.
+- Writing Standard 3: - a.
+Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - c.
+Use a variety of transitional words and phrases to manage the sequence of events.